CloverHealth/pyx12/README.md

 This is a fork of pyx12 that provides Python3 support.
 It is published to Gemfury as cloverhealth-pyx12.

+**NOTE** - The default branch on this fork is `pyx12_python3` instead of master because there are some changes in master that we have not used in quite a long time.
+The `pyx12_python3` branch has been used consistently without problem.

 If one wishes to publish a change to this library, do the following steps:

 1. Update the version in `pyx12/version.py`